 Adding critical illness to your life insurance policy is a way of helping to ensure financial protection for lost income, medical expenses and costs associated with your recovery if you are critically ill or injured.
-It can be added on to a life insurance or mortgage life insurance policy for increased protection.
+It can be added on to a life insurance policy for increased protection.
 But how does critical illness work and what does it cover?

 Critical illness cover pays out if you are diagnosed with a serious illness or injury.
 It is intended to help with lost wages and expenses associated with your recovery.
 Some even use it to make necessary adjustments to their home if they become disabled as a result of an accident or illness.